Is Horseshoe Bend Part of the Grand Canyon?

 - Desert View Drive

 The road going east out of the South Rim (Desert View Drive) will bring you straight to the city of Cameron, where it is a straight shot north to Horseshoe Bend.
-This is the fastest route to Horseshoe Bend from the South Rim.
+This is the fastest route to Horseshoe Bend from the South Rim and the route we use for both of our Grand Canyon two-day tours when traveling from The Grand Canyon to the Page area.

 However, Desert View drive is narrow and windy and is closed occasionally in the winter for inclement weather and maintenance.
 Double-check road conditions in the winter before setting off.